 In high school, I became hooked on fashion magazines, which undoubtedly led to my interest in the distinct possibility of being a department store buyer.
 I remember when my school was about to close down and the sewing teacher asked me to help her clean the sewing room and in exchange she would let me have the magazines.
 It may have been the year that Beverly Johnson was on the cover of Glamour, which was the first time that any African-American woman was given that opportunity.

 Little did I know that years later I would go on to create my own magazine that lasted for over 20 years.

 Now back to my retail career.
 I spent a couple of years going to business school for retail merchandising before heading off to college, where I earned a bachelor of science degree and majored in marketing.
 During those years I spent some time working in department stores where I maintained various positions from sales clerk, merchandise display person, and fashion stylist.
 I also learned a lot about fabrics, fashion coordinating, and working with the appropriate silhouettes for certain body types.

 A few years later I began modeling petite fashions for just about every department store in downtown Pittsburgh, including Saks Fifth Avenue.
 I recall my interview at Kaufmann’s Department Store with the Fashion Director for the fashion stylist position.
 In the middle of the interview, she asked if I would model.
 My naïve mind led me to believe that was a condition in order to get the fashion stylist job.
 I accepted both positions and modeled for about 8 years.

-The combination of my education and work experience helped me develop my own personal sense of style, as well as helped others to define theirs.
+The combination of my education and work experience helped me develop my own personal sense of style, as well as acquire the experience to help others to define theirs.